 - accomplishes an act which is deemed extraordinary

-Please join us, and 450 fellow philanthropists, for the 16th Annual HERO Awards- one of the most inspiring fundraising events in the Valley.
-This magical evening celebrates animal and human heroes alike, and captivates the crowd with stories of survival, companionship, and acts of heroism – all in the name of saving pets.
+450 fellow philanthropists came together on March 9th for the 16th Annual HERO Awards- one of the most inspiring fundraising events in the Valley.
+Together, we celebrated animal and human heroes alike with captivating stories of survival, companionship, and acts of heroism – all in the name of saving pets.

 Congratulations to the 2019 HERO Award Winners!